-In Graduate School, deadlines are everywhere.
-And, as graduation looms ever closer, the time you have between where you are and what needs to be done can easily slip away.
-Projects and papers pile up, stress levels rise, and schedules become harder to squeeze in research and dedicated writing time.
+In graduate school, deadlines are everywhere.
+And, as graduation nears, the time you have between where you are and what needs to be done can easily slip away.
+Projects and papers pile up, stress levels rise, and it becomes harder to squeeze in research and dedicated writing time.

-The Pomodoro Technique, named after that same fruit-shaped timer, utilizes sprints of focused work time separated by short breaks aimed at refreshing and refocusing one’s mind in an effort to keep it working at maximum efficiency.
+The Pomodoro Technique, named after that same fruit-shaped timer, utilizes sprints of focused work time separated by short breaks.
+The breaks refresh and refocus your mind to keep it working at maximum efficiency.
 Complete four of these sprints successfully and you’re rewarded with a longer break before rinsing and repeating the process until the job is done.
 This mental mambo helps keep your mind refreshed, sharp, and incredibly efficient as you work throughout the day.